January 24, 2025

 Both Elaine and Thru acknowledged that middle managers often bear the brunt of implementing hybrid and remote work policies.
 They’re caught between senior leadership's goals and frontline workers' needs, often without clear guidance or support.

-Thru observed that leaders must define not just the culture but also the "performance philosophy" that underpins it.
+Thru observed that leaders must define not just the workplace culture but also the "performance philosophy" that underpins it.
 For instance, a high-growth company that thrives on innovation may find it challenging to operate fully remotely.
 Leaders must communicate these expectations clearly and foster a culture where employees at all levels feel empowered to contribute.

 The Power of Mentorship and Community